 - Citi Prestige® Card gives 40,000 bonus points after you spend $4,000 in purchases with your card in the first 3 months the account is open.

 If your goal is airline miles, it's important to choose a card that allows you to transfer points to the airline mile program you are looking at.
 All of the above cards allow 1:1 transfer of points to many airline programs including Singapore Airline's KrisFlyer program which we used.
 Other cards like the Capital One® Venture® Rewards Credit Card call their rewards points 'miles', but they are not transferable to frequent flyer programs.

 If you are interested in flying on United Airlines, Air Canada, Avianca, Lufthansa, ANA, SWISS, Singapore Airlines, etc, you may want to transfer your points to United's MileagePlus program which lets you use your award miles for any partner airline on the Star Alliance network.

 You can check out the following posts on points redemption for miles on frequent flyer programs in the US:

 You can see more credit cards with bonus offers here.

 There are also airline-specific cards with signing bonuses and miles that can only be used toward that airline.
-Like the Gold Delta SkyMiles® Credit Card from American Express which gives 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months, and the United MileagePlus® Explorer Card which gives 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months.
+Like the Gold Delta SkyMiles® Credit Card from American Express which gives 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months (Terms apply), the Southwest Rapid Rewards® Premier Credit Card which gives 40,000 points after you spend $1,000 on purchases in the first 3 months, and the United MileagePlus® Explorer Card which gives 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months.

 You can see more airline credit cards here.